 Seminar – 2 hours.
 May satisfy Advanced Writing Requirement with professor's permission.
 The "nation-state" of California has for many years been a national and global leader in environmental law and policy.
 This seminar course will provide a survey of key California environmental law and policy issues.
 Policy issues include the California Environmental Quality Act (CEQA); coastal planning and regulation; renewable energy law and policy; California's leadership role regarding the law of global warming/climate change; property rights and the environment; the ecosystem crisis affecting the California Delta; the public trust doctrine; and environmental federalism (i.e., the respective California and federal roles in environmental regulation).
 A special feature of this course will be a number of guest speakers on the above topics, including practicing environmental attorneys, judges, policymakers and non-legal experts(e.g., scientists and economists.)
 The course grade for this class will be based primarily on a student paper, in lieu of a final exam.

 6 unit registration requirement.
 The California Supreme Court Clinic will provide students with an immersive experience in litigating cases before the state’s highest court.
 Under the supervision of the Clinic instructor, students will participate in the representation of parties and/or amici curiae in actual cases pending before the California Supreme Court.
 Working in teams, Clinic members will research the law, develop arguments, and write draft briefs on behalf of Clinic clients.
-Students participating in the Clinic must attend a two-day orientation and seminar on Thursday, August 22 and Friday, August 23.
+Students participating in the Clinic may be required to attend a two-day orientation and seminar dates TBD.
 This class is graded.
 Class Limit: 6 students

 Named after the late Justice Frances Carr.
 Students participate in mock trials presided over by judges and critiqued by experienced litigators.
 A preliminary round is followed by quarter-finals, semi-finals, and a final round.
 Competition is open to second and third year students.
 Grading is on a satisfactory/unsatisfactory basis.
 Class limit: 40 students.